jrmerz/poly-next/README.md

 poly-next -r app -m elements
 ```

+Please see /example directory for example project layout.

 ## Separation of Concerns

 I'm a big fan of Polymer but I want to re-use as much code as possible,